-I am a distinguished scientist and assistant director of MSR AI.
+I am a technical fellow and managing deputy director of MSR AI.
 My research is at the intersection of information retrieval and human-computer interaction.
 I am interested in algorithms and interfaces for improved information retrieval, as well as general issues in human-computer interaction.

 I have been at Microsoft Research since July 1997.
 My current research focuses on gaze-enhanced interaction, the temporal dynamics of information systems, user modeling and personalization, novel interfaces for interactive retrieval, and search evaluation.
 Previous research studied a variety of information access and management challenges, including personal information management, desktop search, question answering, text categorization, collaborative filtering, interfaces for improving search and navigation, and user/task modeling.
 I have worked closely with several Microsoft groups (Bing, Windows Desktop Search, SharePoint Portal Server and Office Online Help) on search-related innovations.